SimonPaske/photo-puzzle-game/README.md

 Testing was done by printing to the console photoArray, square index and image destination in a folder structure.
 All functions and square info were printed as expected.

-The buttons were tested by clicking on them and making sure that they are assigned to functions / actions.
+The buttons were tested by clicking on them and making sure that they are assigned to functions/actions.
 Everything works as expected.

 ---